The Place Itself

 town of Rennes (TGV from Paris).
 In March 2010 Ryanair are starting flights from Leeds/Bradford to

-The hamlet (La Tronconnais -soft 'c' ) consists of about 20-30 houses, ranged around a sort of village
+The hamlet (La Tronconnais -soft 'c' ) consists of about 20-30 houses, ranged around a village green

 To get there you follow the road along the canal/river ( pic) from Malestroit towards Redon, until the